kaisdukes/kaisdukes/README.md

-I'm about to post this on my GitHub profile.
-Let me show you the content then ask you my questions:

 Hey there! 👋

 I'm [Dr. Kais Dukes](https://github.com/kaisdukes).
 At heart, I'm a mathematician.
 Professionally, I split my time between Engineering Management (CTO-level roles), hands-on software development (full stack: Java/Python/TypeScript), and my favorite activity of all: AI research.